 Officers.

 The Board shall elect a Chair, Vice Chair, Treasurer and such other officers as the Board may decide are necessary and proper.
-Officers shall be elected for a term of three years and shall not serve more than two consecutive three-year terms.
+Officers shall be elected for a term of three years.
+The Chair and Vice Chair shall not serve more than two consecutive three-year terms.
+The Treasurer shall not be subject to term limits.

 If a vacancy occurs in any office, the Board shall elect a successor who shall serve the remainder of the term to which the Director is elected.